Last updated on :24 Feb, 2026

 The Foetal position is one of the most frequently adopted sleeping postures, reported by studies to be the preferred choice for a majority of adults [5].
 In this position, you sleep on your side with your knees drawn slightly toward your chest.

-Sleeping on your side is another excellent option, particularly for individuals who experience heartburn or acid reflux.
+Sleeping on your side can be a comfortable choice, particularly for individuals who experience heartburn or acid reflux.
 This position generally helps keep your airways open and promotes digestion.

 Many experts suggest that sleeping on the left side is preferable to sleeping on the right.
-Research indicates that left-side sleeping can improve digestion, reduce acid reflux, and may place less strain on the heart, particularly in later stages of pregnancy [7],[8].
+Research indicates that left-side sleeping may support digestion, potentially reduce acid reflux, and may place less strain on the heart, particularly in later stages of pregnancy [7],[8].
 However, if you experience persistent shoulder or hip pain, switching sides occasionally can be beneficial.

 Sleeping flat on your back is widely considered a biomechanically sound position for spinal health.
 It distributes weight evenly and keeps the body in a neutral alignment.